Wednesday, November 30, 2011

 Thanksgiving Past

 We'd had a good day--full of family, food, and pie.
 What could be better?
-We were all cozy comfy with family all around.
+We were all cozy and comfy with family all around.
 It was a memorable day to be sure.
-However, it has dawned on me while writing this that maybe it was memorable for me for another reason.
+However, it has dawned on me while writing this that it may have been memorable to me for another reason.
 Maybe I remember it so well because it was the last Thanksgiving that I would ever spend with my cousin.
 She died tragically in a car accident the next year.
 That was my last holiday with her.
 We were close.
 And I miss her.
 I wonder--what would she look like now?
 Would she have children?
 Where would she live?
 And the lives of my aunt, uncle, and her sisters--how would they have turned out--how different would they be?
 Her family was mightily affected, as were all of us.
 And so, I remember that Thanksgiving past.
 Yes, I remember it well.
 My last Thanksgiving with her.

-cooking in my old kitchen
+Cooking in my old kitchen

 No comments: